isaacarnault/aws-ec2-metadata/metadata.md

 - Leave all fields as they're by default, just Enable termination protection.<br>

-- Important : click on Advanced Details (here we'll provide out bootstrapped script).<br>
+- Important : click on Advanced Details (here we'll provide our bootstrapped script).<br>

-Ues the following Script<br>
+Use the following Script<br>

 <details>
 <summary>🔵 See script</summary>